 When drawing up your CV, it is vital to identify the most important skills most sought-after by employers.
 These key skills can make the difference between application and an application ignored.
 In this article, we present a comprehensive guide to the most sought-after skills on a CV.
 By understanding the skills that recruiters value, you can enhance your profile and stand out from the crowd.

 Technical skills are particularly valued in many professional fields.
 These may include computer and technology-related skills, such as mastery of specific software, programming, database management or graphic design.
-Technical skills may also include specialist knowledge in areas such as marketing digital, finance or engineering.
+Technical skills can also include specialist knowledge in areas such as marketing digital, finance or engineering.

 The ability to communicate effectively is an invaluable skill in the world of work.
 Recruiters are looking for candidates who can express themselves well both orally and in writing, communicate ideas clearly, listen actively and collaborate with others.
-Communication skills also include the ability to present information convincingly and to negotiate successfully.
+Communication skills also include the ability to present information convincingly and negotiate successfully.

 Time management skills

 Time management is a valuable skill in a professional environment where deadlines are often tight.
 Employers value candidates who can effectively organize their work, set priorities, meet deadlines and manage interruptions.
 Showcase your ability to manage your time effectively and meet deadlines.

 With the growing amount of data available, data analysis skills are increasingly in demand.
 Employers value candidates who can collect, analyze and interpret data to make informed decisions.
 Showcase your ability to use data analysis tools and present clear, meaningful information from data.

 Project management is a crucial skill for those working on complex projects involving different stakeholders.
 Recruiters are looking for candidates who can plan, organize, coordinate and control project activities.
 Highlight your project management experience and your ability to lead initiatives from start to finish.